wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^2^In fact, if it [the Atonement] is used truly, it [the Atonement] will inevitably be expressed in whatever way is most helpful to the receiver.
 ^3^This [the Atonement expressed in whatever way is most helpful] means that a miracle, to attain its [the miracle’s] full efficacy, must be expressed in a language that the recipient can understand without fear.
 ^4^This [a miracle must be understood without fear] does not necessarily mean that this [being understood without fear] is the highest level of communication of which he [the recipient of the miracle] is capable.
-^5^It [a miracle must be understood without fear] does mean, however, that it [being understood without fear] is the highest level of communication of which he [the recipient of the miracle] is capable <em>now</em>.
+^5^It [a miracle must be understood without fear] does mean, however, that it [being understood without fear] is the highest level of communication of which he [the recipient of the miracle] is capable *now*.
 ^6^The whole aim of the miracle is to raise the level of communication, not to lower it [the level of communication] by increasing fear.

 #### substituted